-We caught up with Significant Insights 30 Under 30 nominee, Hannah Kirk, who works at Blue Yonder Research and is a Senior Innovation Executive, and has recently created Blue Yonder’s unique respondent interaction platform AlertYa, which evidences her passion for keeping real people (not consumers!) at the heart of everything she does.
+Great to catch up with 2021 Significant Insights Global 30 Under 30 honouree, Hannah Kirk, who works at Blue Yonder Research and is a Senior Innovation Executive, and has recently created Blue Yonder’s unique respondent interaction platform AlertYa, which evidences her passion for keeping real people (not consumers!) at the heart of everything she does.

 Great to meet you Hannah, take us through your industry journey so far?
 How did you arrive at this point?